ofvoler/ofvoler/README.md

 👋🏻 Hi, I’m Olivia!

-💡 I’m interested in front-end development and UX/UI design
+💡 I’m interested in front-end development (also, software engineering and UX/UI design)

 👩🏻‍💻 I'm currently working on: